JanethL/project-1-example/README.md

 });
 ```

-//in playerMove() we use our collide() function to check if our pieces collide with the field or other pieces
+//in playerMove() use the collide() function to check if the pieces collide with the field or other pieces

 ```javascript
     if (e.keyCode === 37) {   // left arrow